A client recently came to our partner architect, concerned about losing money to discrepancies between the budget and the actual costs of the project.

-“Could you ask to see the receipts so we know they aren’t cheating me on the purchases?
-They are not supposed to make a profit on the purchases, but they do make a profit where it says profit in the budget”
+“Could you ask to see the receipts so we know the contractors aren’t cheating me on the purchases?” the client asked.
+“They aren’t supposed to make a profit on the purchases, but they do make a profit where it says ‘profit’ in the budget.”

-To give an example of how budgeting works, I have attached two pictures.
-One is for a roof.
+The first shows the budget and costs for a roof.
 This shows an original budget of $4,500.
-In this example, the roof is already on.
-The budget for the roof has not changed, it is now 100% complete and you can see that the client paid $4,500.
-That is completed “on budget”.
+In this example, the project has been completed.
+The budget for the roof has not changed; it is now 100% complete, and you can see that the client paid $4,500.
+That is completed “on budget.”

-The second shows the windows and doors.
+The second image shows the budget and costs for windows and doors.
 This changed via a change order the client approved.
-The client ended up selecting nicer quality windows that cost more than was budgeted for the windows shown in the architectural plans.
-In this example, the bid was $4,700.
+The client ended up selecting nicer quality windows that cost more than the windows shown in the architectural plans.
+In this example, the original bid was $4,700.
 The windows selected were $7,914.58.
-The contractor provided a “Change Order” on the New Avenue budget page and the client reviewed this and approved it.
-In this case, the contractor was under contract to purchase and install the windows in the architectural plans for the $4,700 bid.
-The owner shopped around and chose nicer windows that cost $3,214.58 more than the specified windows.
-The owner chose nicer windows, the contractor bought them and installed them.
-No one was surprised and everyone was happy:) This is fairly common.
+The contractor provided a change order on the New Avenue budget page, and the client reviewed and approved it.

+- Some clients choose to audit receipts, but it’s just not effective.
+Auditing receipts is not something that we expect any architect or client to bother with.
+We realized years ago that tracking receipts is not helpful in getting fair pricing or managing a budget.
 Auditing the materials purchased is nearly impossible.
-Some materials are supplied by subcontractors, some are bought directly by the contractors.
-If a contractor wants to cheat they can always buy extra materials and return some of it.
-It’s impractical and even impossible to follow this.
-Your best strategy is to hire someone you trust and pay them what they bid.
-Then leave it at that.
+Some materials are supplied by subcontractors and some are bought directly by the contractors.
+If a contractor wants to cheat, they can always buy extra materials and return some of them.
+It’s impractical and even impossible to track this.
+Your best strategy is to hire someone you trust, pay them what they bid, and leave it at that.